telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/layoutcontroltoolboxview.md

 * __OriginalItemType__: This property holds the type of the associated element.
 * __OriginalItem__: This property holds the associated element.

 By default the toolbox is populated with a collection that contains all available layout controls.
-But you can use the __NewItems__ collection and the __LayoutControlHierarchicalNodeProxy__ class to add a custom __UIElements__ in the toolbox.
+But you can use the __NewItems__ collection and the __LayoutControlHierarchicalNodeProxy__ class to add custom __UIElements__ in the toolbox.

 ## See Also
 * [Getting Started]({%slug radlayoutcontrol-getting-started%})